 This product is very focused on the main functionalities that will be used.
 It must be done right.
 So it can scale.
 This means that you build the core functionalities and nothing more, but you pick a partner to do it in the best way possible because this is the seed of your project, and you need a good quality seed for your product to grow strong.

 It would be best if you considered applying different types of MVP for different areas of your development plan.

-By doing so, you can create different MVPs to fine-tune your strategy and Pivot if needed.
+By doing so, you can create different types of MVP to fine-tune your strategy and pivot if needed.
 When you feel confident that you have a home run, you go for the Featured MVP to start building your product.